zucchi/ZucchiSecurity/README.md

-Sample, skeleton module for use with the ZF2 MVC layer.
+**ZucchiSecurity**

+Module to provide and allow management of security features for Zucchi ZF2 Modules

+*Installation*

+From the root of your ZF2 Skeleton Application run

+    ./composer.phar require zucchi/security